Skip to main content

 It means you cannot be required to participate, denied health coverage for declining, or punished in your employment for choosing not to engage.
 The program must also be what the law describes as “reasonably designed to promote health or prevent disease.”
 This phrase is critical.

 It suggests the program must have a legitimate health-oriented purpose.
 It cannot be a disguised attempt to uncover your health status to discriminate against you or to simply shift healthcare costs.
-The entire framework is intended to create a boundary, protecting your private while allowing for programs that could, in principle, offer some benefit.
+The entire framework is intended to create a boundary, protecting your private health data while allowing for programs that could, in principle, offer some benefit.

 A wellness program’s compliance with the ADA hinges on its voluntary nature and its legitimate design to promote health, not merely to gather data.